-I am happy to report that Fiscal Year 2018-19 was a successful year for the Florida State Boxing Commission.
-Revenue and events were consistent throughout the year.
+I am happy to report that Fiscal Year 2019-20 was a successful year for the Florida State Boxing Commission.
+Revenue and events were relatively consistent throughout the year.
 While health and safety remain the top priority, we continue to focus on attracting new business, increasing revenue and decreasing unnecessary regulation.
-To that end, the Commission undertook efforts to make Florida a more attractive place to do business.
-The Commission finalized changes to allow the use of instant replay.
-The Commission also updated the anti-doping policies to be consistent with the leading jurisdictions in the world.
-These changes will keep Florida at the forefront of an evolving industry.
+To that end, the Commission continued efforts to make Florida a more attractive place to do business, including implementation of online license applications and the elimination of licensure requirements for ring announcers and timekeepers.

-The Commission sanctioned 59 professional events during the fiscal year, including 31 professional boxing events and 1 professional kickboxing event.
-The number of professional mixed martial arts events remained relatively consistent with previous years as there were 27 sanctioned events during the fiscal year.
-These events promote Florida as a destination for future events and stimulate local economies.
+The Commission sanctioned 49 professional events during the fiscal year, including 25 boxing events, 22 mixed martial arts events, and 2 kickboxing events.
+This slight decrease in the number of events was directly attributable to the COVID-19 pandemic.
+However, Florida was the only state in the country that remained open for business during the pandemic.
+These events promote Florida as a destination for future professional events and stimulate local economies.

-A slight increase in the number of events created a corresponding increase in the number of licensees.
-The Commission issued 1,649 licenses.
-I am pleased to report the existing Commission staff was able to absorb the heavy workload.
-They have done a phenomenal job and I thank them for their hard work.
+The decrease in the number of events created a corresponding decrease in the number of licensees.
+The Commission issued 1,437 licenses.
+I am pleased to report the Commission staff has done a spectacular job and I thank them for their hard work.

 Amateur combat sports remain popular in Florida.
 The Commission is responsible for periodic compliance checks of Amateur Sanctioning Organizations to ensure enforcement of approved health and safety standards and supervision of matches.
-During Fiscal Year 2018-19, there were 137 amateur events and the Division of Regulation conducted 35 compliance checks on behalf of the Commission.
+During Fiscal Year 2019-20, there were 101 amateur events and the Division of Regulation conducted 20 compliance checks on behalf of the Commission, in addition to the extra precautions implemented for COVID-19.

-It is truly an honor to have the opportunity to continue improving the combat sports industry in Florida.
+It is truly an honor to continue improving the combat sports industry in Florida.
 We have had great success over the past year and I look forward to building on that and making this year even better!